 Am I a Candidate for an Implant?

-- You clench or grind your teeth
+- Clenching or grinding your teeth

 What is A Partial Denture?